Skip to main content

 Rechtschaffen Institute of Judaic Studies | Evaluated Learning Experience

-Formerly Advanced Topics in Blessings-Part II (Jewish Thought 360)
+Advanced Topics in Blessings-Part II Version 2 (Jewish Studies 360)

 Varies; self-study format.